augustomaza/baseball-scoreboard/README.md

 # baseball-scoreboard
-Build your own baseball scoreboard using raspberry pi with WiFi and Johnny-Five software library
+Build your own baseball scoreboard using Raspberry Pi with WiFi and Johnny-Five software library

 This is based on scoreboard at https://buildyourownscoreboard.wordpress.com/ The code here is specific to a baseball scoreboard.

+This scoreboard only uses the raspberry pi hardware and home made seven segment led numbers.
+The software included here is johnny-five software with changes specific to using +12V Common Anode wiring connections and using the TPIC6B595 and TPIC6A595 Shift Register chips.

+The browser software is found here https://drive.google.com/open?id=0B-8OfdFPNMcyeHQ1b1FYUTBPbWs

 1. Install Raspbian on the Raspberry Pi 3 (google to find instructions)